airflow-helm/charts/charts/airflow/README.md

 We expose the `ingress.web.precedingPaths` and `ingress.web.succeedingPaths` values, which are __before__ and __after__ the default path respectively.

-A common use-case is enabling https with the `aws-alb-ingress-controller` [ssl-redirect](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/tasks/ssl_redirect/), which needs a redirect path to be hit before the airflow-webserver one.
+> ⚠️ A common use-case is [enabling SSL with the aws-alb-ingress-controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/guide/tasks/ssl_redirect/), which needs a redirect path to be hit before the airflow-webserver one.

-You would set the values of `precedingPaths` as the following:
+For example, setting `ingress.web.precedingPaths` for an aws-alb-ingress-controller with SSL:
 ```yaml
 ingress:
   web: